-As all seniors know, the winter brings many potential dangers.
+As all seniors know, the winter brings a lot of potential hazards.
 Driving in the snow is dangerous, the flu spreads like wildfire, COVID-19 continues to remain a threat nationwide, and it’s far too cold to exercise.
 Or is it?

 Beware of Potential Injuries

 7 Best Winter Exercises for Seniors

 It’s important to keep your body (and your brain) moving, even during the winter.
 Also, it’s important to check in regularly with your Long Island orthopedist and not postpone your treatment.
 These winter exercises for seniors are sure to keep you happy and healthy.

 1. Go for a Walk Inside

 We know it’s a cliche, but a walking inside is one of the best ways seniors can stay active during the winter.
 Obviously, no senior is about to hop on a pair of skis or a snowboard.
 By moving your legs, you can lower the risks of heart disease, blood pressure and diabetes and prevent strain injuries.
 You can also strengthen bones, muscles, and refine your balance/coordination skills.
 For extra fitness benefits, move your arms with more purpose, or carry some light dumbbells.

 For most seniors, the most common indoor walking area is within their local mall.
 Most shopping malls open early, often before any stores in the complex.
 Walking with friends is a great way to stay social, while getting great exercise.
 Additionally, the clean floors make for a great accident-free environment.

 For a more intense workout, increase the speed of your pace.
 Going for a brisk walk will be even better for burning calories.

 2. Walk Outside In Milder Conditions

 If there are no traces of snow or ice, then walking outside is another great option.
 Make sure to dress in layers, as your body may initially be tense with cold, but warm up throughout the activity.

 Also, it can’t hurt to wear sunscreen.
 The temperature itself may be low, but if the sun is out, then UV rays can still do damage to your skin.